-© I will access the system with my login and password, which I will keep secret.

-- © I will ask permission from a member of staff before using the Internet. - © I will only e-mail people I know, or people that my teacher has approved. - © I will not open e-mails sent by someone I don't know. - © The messages I send will be polite and responsible. - © I will never give out personal information about myself or others such as; full names, home addresses or telephone numbers, or arrange to meet anyone. - © I will report any unpleasant material or messages sent to me. - © I understand that the school may check my computer files and may monitor the Internet sites I visit. - © I will not use Internet chat-rooms in school - © I will respect others' work and property and will not access, copy, remove or otherwise alter any other user's files, without the owner's knowledge and permission.
+- © I will access the system with my login and password, which I will keep secret. - © I will only use the digital devices for school work and homework unless I have permission for recreational use. - © I will not bring in software or personal devices into school without permission. - © I will ask permission from a member of staff before using the Internet. - © I will only e-mail people I know, or people that my teacher has approved.
+I will not open e-mails sent by someone I don't know. - © I will ask for help from a teacher or suitable adult if I am not sure what to do or if I think I have done something wrong - © The messages I send will be polite and responsible. - © I will never give out personal information about myself or others such as; full names, home addresses or telephone numbers, or arrange to meet anyone. - © I will report any unpleasant material or messages sent to me. - © I understand that the school may check my computer files and may monitor the Internet sites I visit. - © I will respect others' work and property and will not access, copy, remove or otherwise alter any other user's files, without the owner's knowledge and permission. - © I know that if I break the rules I might not be allowed to use a computer / tablet

-- · · · · · · · · · · · · · · · · · · ·

 I agree to follow the computing rules above.
 Signed by child

 I understand that my son's / daughter's activity on the school system will be monitored and that the school will contact me if they have concerns about possible breaches of the Acceptable Use Policy.
 I will encourage my child to adopt safe use of the internet and digital technologies at home and will inform the school if I have concerns over my child's online safety.

 Signed by parent/guardian

 Date